Far-right terrorism in Germany: Walter Lübcke's murder and the NSU | DW | 21.01.2021

 For many, including state prosecutor Dieter Killmer, Lübcke's killing was viewed in the context of a series of far-right terrorist attacks in Germany dating back to the Oktoberfest bombing in the 1980s.

-But for the last 20 years, Germany has become increasingly aware that it harbors an underground network of neo-Nazis that assassinates politicians, stockpiles weapons, compiles lists of the addresses of its political opponents, and plants nail-bombs in immigrant communities.
+For the past 20 years, Germans have become increasingly aware that the country harbors an underground network of neo-Nazis who seek to assassinate politicians, stockpile weapons, compile lists of the addresses of perceived enemies and plant nail bombs in minority communities.

-And a series of scandals indicate that that network has supporters in the police, the army, and the domestic intelligence agencies.
+A series of scandals indicate that that network has supporters in the police, the army and the domestic intelligence agencies.

-In the intervening years, a little light has been shed on some of the questions raised by the subsequent investigation — who helped the NSU?
-What did Germany's domestic intelligence agencies, known as the Verfassungsschutz, know?
-Why was the police apparently completely ignorant of the NSU's existence?
+In the intervening years, a little light has been shed on some of the questions raised by the subsequent investigation: Who helped the NSU?
+What did Germany's domestic intelligence agency, known as the BfV, know?
+Why were the police apparently completely ignorant of the NSU's existence?

 Though there is no proof that they ever met the members of the NSU, it has become clear that they moved in the same circles, shared acquaintances in the regional neo-Nazi scene, and pursued similar criminal activities.

-Note: *Editor's note: DW follows the German press code, which stresses the importance of protecting the privacy of suspects and victims and urges us to refrain from revealing full names.